GregRoques/Photo-Gallery-with-Instagram-Widget/README.md

 # Stretch Goals

+1) Build secret login page to write and publish blog posts from the web.
+Posts will be saved to and retrieved from a backend database.
+The ability to edit and delete posts, as well as change login credentials will be available as well.

-Continually update blog with lessons learned and project updates regarding development and design projects I am working on.
+2) Continually update blog with lessons learned and project updates regarding development and design projects I am working on.